THINGS TO DO IN SAN DIEGO IN 3 DAYS

 Torrey Pines State Natural Reserve

-About 15-20 minutes north of La Jolla, you will find Torrey Pines State Natural Reserve.
+About 15-20 minutes (drive) north of La Jolla, you will find Torrey Pines State Natural Reserve.

 This huge, 2000-acre park is home to the endangered Torrey Pine tree.
 It also consists of eight trails for hiking and walking, empty beaches to relax, and gray and blue whales’ sightings during their migration season.

 This park is also situated on a plateau that offers some really gorgeous water views, so make sure you take a moment to breathe in the salty ocean air and take in the scenery.

 If you’d like to take a guided walk, they are available on certain days at 10 am and 2 pm, starting at the visitor’s center.

 Torrey Pines Gliderport

 For all you adventurers out there: check out the Torrey Pines Gliderport on your San Diego trip.
 At the edge of the park, you’ll find a platform used for hang-gliding and paragliding.
 They also offer tandem flights for a fee.

 But this location isn’t just for adventurers.
 If you just want to check out the cliffs’ views, this is a great vantage point.
 Benches are situated around the area.

 By this time, you are probably nearing sunset, and this is the perfect place to see it.
 Enjoy the views, grab dinner, and either head back to the hotel or spend a lively evening at Mission Beach.

-For day 3 in Seattle, consider visiting these places.
+For day 3 in San Diego, consider visiting these places.

 Our first stop this day will be the Point Loma Lighthouse, built in 1855.

 This is a local landmark and a very cool place to tour.
 Not only do you get great views from this lighthouse, but you can check out the keeper’s quarters and the lens that can see almost 25 miles out to sea.

 Point Loma Tide Pools